 To make your own EM1 without buying store-bought solutions, we need to find the microbes, create a little house to keep them & mix some food to keep them alive and happy.
 Today, we'll share with you 3 recipes for making your own homemade EM for cheap and for longer uses.
 Let's explore together!

-Brief benefits of EM
+Brief Benefits of EM

-The EM microbes have been found to be very effective in improving soil conditions, even for the most lifeless and clayey soil in some areas.
+The EM microbes have been found to be very effective in improving soil conditions, even for the most lifeless, hardened and clayey soil in some areas.
 By using EM, growers rely less on undesirable pesticides or other chemical stuff.
 People have seen their fruits, veggies and flowers grow stronger & produce 2x the size of the normal ones with some of this EM stuff mixed in.

-In chicken coops, piggeries or fish ponds, these microbes can help reduce the foul smell.
+In chicken coops, piggeries, fish ponds or pet litter, these microbes can help reduce the foul smell.
 And for composting specifically, EM works like a charm by keeping the smell down and speeding up the composting process.

 Let's see some of the basics so you can make your own at home:

 As you've seen earlier, there are about 3 basic conditions to cultivate EM:

 Fortunately, to find these microbes you can easily look around your local markets or right around your kitchen.
 Microbes live on the outside of grains, fruits, veggies, etc. For our experiment today, we'll be using rice grains to collect them.